-The yacht has two water tanks with a capacity of altogether abt 300 l.
-Fresh water is supplied via a water inlet (with a blue cover) at the transom, port side and on the forecastle near the chain locker.
+The yacht has a water tank in the aft with a capacity of 150 l.
+Fresh water is supplied via a water inlet (with a blue cover) at the transom, port side.
 You can take water from the tank over a hose connection leading to the pressure water-pump.

-This pump, realising the complete cold water circulation, is fitted in the head.
+This pump, establishing the complete cold water circulation, is fitted below the pantry.
 An interruption of the operation of the pressure pump is done by cutting off all ducts.
 All pipes/hoses should be checked for leaks if the pump continuous working though all ducts were cut off properly.
 The pump is protected by a filter which should be regularly checked and cleaned if necessary.